ImranKhanDev/ImranKhanDev/README.md

 ### Hi there 👋, my name is Muhammad Imran Khan
 #### I am A Frontend Web Developer.

  I love technology and want to be a professional full-stack Web Developer.
-So I am continuously try to improve my skill for the competitive job market.
-I also try to my best to earn knowledge.
+So I am continuously trying to improve my skill for the competitive job market.
+I also try my best to earn knowledge.
 I believe that my hard work and my dedication will bring me to success.

-Skills: REACT / JS / HTML / CSS /CSS Framework.
+Skills: Next js/ REACT / JS / HTML / CSS /CSS Framework.

-- 🔭 I’m currently doing internship at Blossom
+- 🔭 I’m currently doing an internship at Blossom

-- 👯 I’m looking to collaborate on Github.
+- 👯 I’m looking to collaborate on GitHub.
 - 💬 Ask me about Frontend Development.